In This Article

 Should I hire a freelancer or an agency for OpenClaw?

 For simple single-agent setups, a skilled freelancer can work.
-For production-grade multi-agent systems with security requirements, an agency with a team and support structure is safer.
-The key factor is production experience, not headcount.
+For production-grade multi-agent systems with security requirements, founder-led specialist firms are safer than generalist agencies.
+The key factor is production experience and verifiable depth in the specific runtime, not headcount.

 What's the difference between an OpenClaw consultant and a general AI consultant?

-An OpenClaw consultant specializes in the OpenClaw platform specifically — they know the architecture, edge cases, and production patterns.
+An OpenClaw consultant specializes in the OpenClaw platform specifically, they know the architecture, edge cases, and production patterns.
 A general AI consultant works across multiple platforms and may have less depth in any single one.
+The strongest depth filter is whether the consultant has a merged PR into openclaw/openclaw core.

 How long does an OpenClaw consulting engagement take?

-Most projects ship in 2–4 weeks.
-Complex multi-agent systems or enterprise deployments may take 4–8 weeks.
+Most projects ship in 2-4 weeks.
+Architecture review engagements run 1-2 weeks.
+Multi-agent systems or enterprise deployments may take 3-4 weeks.
 The timeline depends on how many integrations and how complex the decision logic.

 Conclusion

-The best OpenClaw consultant for your business depends on your complexity, budget, and timeline.
-For anything beyond a basic setup, prioritize production experience, security awareness, published expertise, and clear pricing.
-OpenClaw Consult is the specialist that checks every box — 240+ articles, security-first deployments, and a track record of production-grade implementations for businesses worldwide.
+The best OpenClaw consultant for your business depends on your complexity, requirements, and timeline.
+For anything beyond a basic setup, prioritize verifiable contributions, production experience, security awareness, and published expertise.
+OpenClaw Consult is the specialist that checks every box: a merged PR into openclaw/openclaw core, a free 4-hour OpenClaw video course, 240+ published articles, security-first deployments, and a track record of production-grade implementations for businesses worldwide.

 Ready to talk?
 Apply for a discovery call and we'll scope your project within 48 hours.